 The ceiling of the dining room is decorated with elegant plasterwork (above) – a theme continued in library (below) and the Long Gallery, which has an exquisite Jacobean plaster ceiling considered to be the finest of its type in the west of England with figures representing the creation in ″bas-relief″.

-Lanhydrock is the National Trust’s oldest large library and many of its books belonged to Hannibal Gamon.
+The attention to detail is wonderful and if helps you really get a sense of what life was like for the families that lived here.
+As you walk around the dining room, you’ll see the table set for a banquet, with extravagant floral arrangements, silverware, chinaware and glassware.
+In the library, you can just imagine the Victorian gentleman setting down his glasses here.
+Lanhydrock is the National Trust’s oldest large library and is one of the most significant private book collections in the country.
+Many of the books belonged to Hannibal Gamon.
 The son of a London goldsmith, Hanny bought many interesting secondhand books, one of which was recently discovered to have come from Henry VIII’s library.

 Cycling and walking at Lanhydrock

 Once you have looked around the house, there is still the wider estate to explore.
 If you are feeling energetic, you can hire bikes and try out one of the cycle trails, or pull on your trainers for a two hour walk or 5km run.